ostelco/ostelco-core/CONTRIBUTING.md

 * Scripts of all kinds should be terminated by a blank line.

+* All graphical elements should be available in the "most editable" version available, but also as a "markdown viewable" element if referred to in documentation.
+Don't submit bitmaps only except as a supplement to source code e.g. in Plant UML.

 ## Shell

 * [Google's coding standards for shell scripts](https://google.github.io/styleguide/shell.xml).